Portfolio Development for Gateway Students

 - Fees for credits earned through PLA are charged at a significantly reduced rate relative to Chatham University’s undergraduate tuition rate.
 When you submit your portfolio for review, billing to your student account will be initiated at the rate of $252 per credit assessed.
-This is in addition to the $500 portfolio assessment fee incurred upon registration in the portfolio development course (SDE 121).
 The fee per credit assessed is not eligible for federal or state financial aid; however, as a Gateway student, a no interest, no application fee payment plan is available.

 - How much savings will I incur?

 - Based on the number of credits that you attempt, your savings could be as much as $10,751 for a 30-credit portfolio.